unlimitediw/DistributedSystemLearn/DockerAndContainer.md

         * "--rm" tells Docker to go ahead and remove the container when it's done exuecuting
         * bash(which is a shell, a user interface for access to an operating system) is used as main process
         * Now you are in the bash shell
+        * When the container start you will drop into the bash shell with the default prompt root@<container id>:/#.
+Docker has attached to the shell in the container, relying input and output between your local session in the container.
     2. Run "ls /", "ps aux" and "cat/etc/issue"
         * "ls /" list the contents of the root director in the container
         * "ps aux" show running processes in the container